crest-cassia/xsub/README.md

 This is a wrapper script to absorb the difference.
 This script is intended to be used by [OACIS](https://github.com/crest-cassia/oacis).

-Although only a few types of schedulers are currently supported, you can extend this in order to fit your schedulers.
+Although only a few types of schedulers are currently supported, you can send an enhance request to us or you can just extend it by yourself.

 ## Installation